 Their leadership position means that they have the final say on things and are responsible for everyone else, and thus, they need to think things through carefully before speaking up.
 As a leader, getting your team to listen when you speak and take what you say seriously is very important.

 Leadership can be lonely, especially in the early days.
 Your colleagues will likely treat you differently now that you are in a leadership role.
 And, even though you might have a management team or even board members to help you make some decisions, as the leader, you may also have to make some crucial decisions by yourself.
 While an extroverted leader may feel too much pressure, bored, or lonely while working alone, solitude has the opposite effect on an introverted leader.

-Introverts recharge by spending time alone, and thus, they work best solo, which is one of the traits that make introverts great leaders.
+Introverts recharge their energy by spending time alone, and thus, they work best solo, which is one of the traits that make introverts great leaders.
 They can focus better, think more clearly and critically, research, and come up with extraordinary ideas when working alone without feeling lonely or bored.
 Unfortunately, many people misinterpret this desire of introverts to be alone and work in isolation as a lack of interpersonal skills or being snobbish.

 - Introverts create deep, meaningful connections

 Many people assume introverts do not have any interpersonal skills and that they go out of their way to avoid any human interactions.
 While it is true that introverts recharge by spending time alone, it doesn’t mean that they push everyone away and never make any connections or form relationships.
 They do.